76BhoomikaMaheshwari/2048-game-new/README.md

 # 2048 Game - Bhoomika's Version 🎮

-This is my customized fork of the original [2048 game](https://github.com/gabrielecirulli/2048).
+This is my customized fork of the original [2048 game]

 ---